MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

     ![Screenshot of tnc.](media/onprem-agent/tnc_gcs_1.png)

-    If it is false, verify that the domain is allowed in your proxy/firewall and requests are going through the proxy.
+    If it's false, verify that the domain is allowed in your proxy/firewall and requests are going through the proxy.

     * If you can't run tnc because ICMP ping is blocked in your network, run the following command: